Get Your Wisconsin Food Handlers Now!

-How do I get a food handler card in Wisconsin?
+How do I get a food handlerds card in Wisconsin?

 It’s easy to get your food handler card in Wisconsin.
 First, take a short training program and complete the exam.
 Once you pass, you'll get a certificate of completion that you should bring to your employer as proof of training.
 Be sure to ask if any further measures are required by local authorities.
 Enroll now to get your food handler certification in Wisconsin!